rvagg/cborg/README.md

 By default, cborg allows for some flexibility on **decode** of objects, which will present some challenges if users wish to impose strictness requirements at both serialization _and_ deserialization.
 Options that can be provided to `decode()` to impose some strictness requirements are:

 * `strict: true` to impose strict sizing rules for int, negative ints and lengths of lengthed objects
+* `allowNaN: false` and `allowInfinity` to prevent decoding of any value that would resolve to `NaN`, `Infinity` or `-Infinity`, using CBOR tokens or IEEE 754 representation—as long as your application can do without these symbols.
 * `allowIndefinite: false` to disallow indefinite lengthed objects and the "break" tag
 * Not providing any tag decoders, or ensuring that tag decoders are strict about their forms (e.g. a bigint decoder could reject bigints that could have fit into a standard major 0 64-bit integer).
 * Overriding type decoders where they may introduce undesired flexibility.